Boundary representations of hyperbolic groups: Abstract

 \section{Abstract}

 Let $\Gamma$ be a Gromov hyperbolic group, endowed with an arbitrary left-invariant hyperbolic metric, quasi-isometric to a word metric.
-The action of $\Gamma$ on its boundary $\bG$ endowed with the Patterson-Sullivan measure $\mu$, after an appropriate normalization, gives rise to a unitary representation of $\Gamma$ on $L^2(\bG,\mu)$.
-We show that these representations are irreducible and weakly contained in the regular representation, and give criteria for their unitary equivalence in terms of the metrics on $\Gamma$.
+The action of $\Gamma$ on its boundary $\bG$ endowed with the Patterson-Sullivan measure $\mu$, after an appropriate normalization, gives rise to a faithful unitary representation of $\Gamma$ on $L^2(\bG,\mu)$.
+We show that these representations are irreducible, and give criteria for their unitary equivalence in terms of the metrics on $\Gamma$.
+Special cases include quasi-regular representations on the Poisson boundary.